-3.6.2 Computing Platform(s)
+3.6.2 Computing Platform(s) To be included in a future edition

-3.6.3 Computer/Network Security
+3.6.3 Computer/Network Security To be included in a future edition

 3.7 System Power Supplies

 3.7.1 Antenna Electronics Systems

 Antenna Vertex room, Pedestal Room and Apex electronics are powered from N+1 redundant 48 Volt DC power supplies.
 Final voltage regulation occurs at the module or bin level.
 Final regulators can be linear type devices, switching (PWM) type devices, or a combination of the two depending on RFI and thermal requirements.
 As an option, backup power is provided for by the addition of 48 Volt DC Gel Cell type batteries.
 Commercial equipment such as computers, networking equipment and test equipment can be powered from 120VAC commercial power.
 Computers, network routers, voice communication equipment and any alarm/safety related equipment is provided with battery backup for (TBD) minutes of operation in the event of a power failure.